 - County judges

 So if we truly want our voices to be heard, we can't ignore all the other political offices.
 The people we elect will either support or oppose key aspects of the president's agenda.
-That's why, if you don't agree with how the president is handling things or don't believe in his character, you need to vote for people who will provide a check on his power.
-Or if you support the president's actions, you should vote for people who will help implement his policies.
+That's why you should vote for the candidates whose views most closely align with the policies and values of your presidential choice.

 Plus, since U.S. senators have six-year terms, about one-third of Senate seats across the country are also up for grabs in each election cycle.
 Senators have the power to confirm or deny the president's choices for federal judges (including for the Supreme Court) and cabinet officials who run all the departments within the executive branch (including the Department of Education).

 Of course, elections aren't just about people.
 In addition to electing politicians, we vote for the chance to have our voices heard on all kinds of issues that impact our lives and the lives of others.
 For example, the importance of voting extends to critical issues like:

 - College affordability